-We assume that these acquisitions will be financed at 50% debt and 50% equity, which means that the mega-transco would put $.33 – $1.0 billion in equity into them.
+We assume that these acquisitions will be financed at 50% debt and 50% equity, which means that the mega-transco would put $.42 – $1.25 billion in equity into them.

-Of this amount, we project a r return on equity of about 12% (the Cristobal utilities’ current ROE ranges from 9.6% to 13.2%), which indicates additional net income of $038-$1012 million
+Of this amount, we project a regular return on equity of about 12% (the Cristobal utilities’ current ROE ranges from 9.6% to 13.2%), which indicates additional net income of $50-$150 million

-mega-transco884944
+However, this net income is just the return on the equity that the mega-transco would put into the businesses that it acquires.
+There is no incremental benefit from this, except for scale.
+Incremental earnings would occur only if we assume that Texas would improve the performance of other transmission systems, through both growth and synergies, as it expects to do with Cristobal, or lower the cost of financing for these acquired firms.

+To capture such potential opportunities, we assume an increase in the projected ROE, from 12% to 15%, which would increase annual earnings by $13-38 million.
+Texas has been successful in achieving ROE’s above its regulated rate for pipelines for a number of years.

+Using the same argument as in the network pricing and utilization section, we now need to translate this range of earnings into EBITDA figures by multiplying by the same ratio of 3.8.
+This yields a figure of $49 to $144 million.
+We do not expect any of this benefit to accrue in the first two years, however.

-On the O&M side, the market is likely to be much smaller:
+On the O&M side, the market is likely to be smaller:

 In 1998, PwCS’ research indicates that utilities spent about $2.8 billion in transmission O&M